How to Overcome the Top 4 Pharma Supply Chain Challenges

 An onsite scientific service business employs staff directly, reducing customer direct FTE headcount outside of AWR or co-employment risks in Europe.
 This workforce model reduces attrition, cuts direct and indirect costs, increases efficiency and quality of work and helps remove laborious routine core and non-core activities from the internal workforce.

-Synergy, our onsite scientific services business provides an example of this service in action.
-Synergy worked with Cignpost Diagnostics, a COVID-19 screening and onsite testing provider, and rapidly grew an agile rapid response team of 300 experts, despite industry labour shortages.
+During the pandemic, Synergy worked with Cignpost Diagnostics, a COVID-19 screening and onsite testing provider, and rapidly grew an agile rapid response team of 300 experts, despite industry labour shortages.
 Synergy’s agile approach and capabilities are in part down to its links to the talent sector.
 Unlike many other organisations, Synergy is embedded within the SRG group and benefits from direct access to the best talent - this enables Synergy to consistently deliver responsive and scalable workforce support.

 2. Sole provider sourcing